simplesourcing/simplesourcing.github.io/pages/docs/simple_sagas/overview/key_concepts.md

 The saga completes successfully once all actions have successfully completed.
 A saga completes with failure if an action fails and all the compensating actions have completed.
-This makes a saga an transaction an atomic action, in that either all actions succeed, or the saga fails and the compensating actions nullify the overall effect of the saga on system state.

 ### Saga graph